 Minor variations are changes that do not usually affect compliance with the Building Code e.g., changes to types of taps, the position of kitchen joinery, and non-structural walls or doors.
-You will need to advise the BCA of the proposed minor variation and provide information to support the proposed change.
+You will need to provide an applicable application and information to record the change however it is not necessary to complete a new building consent application form.
 This may be able to be approved via the inspection process (remote inspection or onsite inspection) or within the Mackenzie District Council office via a processing officer.